Admission to a Graduate Program

 - Completion of ELS Level 112

-International students, except for those entitled to establish a legal domicile in South Dakota, are required to purchase the South Dakota Board of Regents’ endorsed student health insurance plan for themselves, their spouses and their dependents.
+International students, except for those entitled to establish legal domicile in South Dakota, are required to purchase the South Dakota Board of Regents’ endorsed student health insurance plan for themselves, their spouses, and their dependents.
 (See BOR Policy 3.5.2).

 The Application

 Applicants are responsible for assembling and submitting all parts of the application for graduate study.
-Each applicant must provide the following: completed online application form, application fee, one official transcript for all college work, three forms of recommendation, official scores of the standardized graduate admission tests, and any required program specific documentation.
+Each applicant must provide the following: a completed online application form, application fee, official transcript indicating the required degree conferred, and any required program-specific documentation.

 Graduate Application Form

-A complete application form includes the application form and a separate page of program specific required information.
-Specific degree programs may require additional documents or statements.
-A non-refundable application fee, drawn on a U.S. Bank, must accompany the form.
+A complete application form includes the application.
+Specific degree programs may require additional documents or statements indicated in the applicant portal.
+A non-refundable application fee, drawn from a U.S. Bank, must accompany the form.
 If the application fee is not included, the application will not be processed.

 Official Transcripts